Kuma Miko: Girl Meets Bear: Manga

 The manga series by Masume Yoshimoto began serialization in Monthly Comic Flapper magazine on April 5, 2013.
+The series ended serialization on December 5, 2023.
 The first tankōbon volume was released on October 23, 2013.
 The manga has been licensed by One Peace Books for a North American release.

 Volume list

 Anime

 An anime television series adaptation by Kinema Citrus and EMT Squared aired from April 3, 2016 to June 19, 2016.
 The opening theme is "Datte, Gyutte Shite." (だって、ギュってして。) by Maki Hanatani, and the ending theme is "Kumamiko Dancing" by Natsumi Hioka and Hiroki Yasumoto.
 Kadokawa, AT-X, Kinema Citrus and Sony Music Communications were involved in the production of the anime.
 Two OVAs are included in the first and second volume of the anime's home video release, which were released on June 24, 2016 and August 24, 2016, respectively.

 Episode list

 Reception

 The series ranked 20th in the first Next Manga Award in the print manga category.